corsairmarks/halcyon_realms_of_the_marian_polity/mod/README.md

     * To have the 1-point Aquatic trait, the Mari are no longer Traditional (the bonus was only to jobs anyway)
     * The Halcyon Realms of the Marian Polity now uses the Aquatic cities
     * Playing the Halcyon Realms of the Marian Polity now requires the Aquatic Species Pack
+* 2.1.0 Add a megacorp variant of the Mari: the Prosperous Domains of the Marian Corporation

 ## Source Code